algobulls/algobulls_help_site/docs/index.md

 - Manage Execution Mode Preference

-This page provides a centralized location to tailor your AlgoBulls account to your specific needs and preferences.
+This page provides a centralised location to tailor your AlgoBulls account to your specific needs and preferences.

-For further information regarding the AlgoBulls platform you can always reach out to our customer service team at <a href="mailto:support@algobulls.com">support@algobulls.com</a> OR call us on +91 8069 230 300.
+For further information regarding the AlgoBulls platform you can always reach out to our customer service team at <a href="mailto: support@algobulls.com">support@algobulls.com</a> OR call us on +91 8069 230 300.